Perth Parking Levy: Administration

 The Perth Parking Levy is administrated by the Department of Transport.
-RevenueWA collects the revenue and manages the licencing system for the Department of Transport.
+RevenueWA collects the revenue and manages the licensing system for the Department of Transport.

 Rates

 As of 2024, the fees per annum are $1,278.20 for each non-residential parking bay, $1,223.20 for each long stay public parking bay, $1,124.60 for each short stay public parking bay and $1,124.60 for each on-street parking bay.
 There are no fees for motorcycle bays.
 The levy is only paid for properties which have six or more parking bays, although owners of properties with five or fewer parking bays must still obtain a parking licence.